 Made in metal and marble, the lamp is halogen.

 Height: 210 cm.

-The is lamp located within the end of the metal tube and illuminates the metal plate reflecting light in to the room.
-The direction of the light can be changed by rotating the metal plate.
+The lamp is located within the end of the metal tube and illuminates the metal plate reflecting light in to the room.
+The direction of the light and luminance into the room can be changed by rotating the metal plate.

 The configuration and materials were chosen for their emotional appeal.
-In later years I was able to decode the forms and materials for their symbolic values.
+Years after producing the piece I was able to decode the forms and materials on a symbolic level.

 Exhibitions: Zen Floor lamp